Focus on high temperature heat pumps - updated Oct 2023

 When is a high temperature heat pump right for me?

-There will be some properties for which significant levels of insulation is not possible however, for example listed and older properties.
-Where there seems little prospect of your heating system ever running at 45 degrees, then a high temperature heat pump is a great option that can be fitted now and you can partially decarbonise your home immediately.
+There will be some properties for which significant levels of insulation is not possible however and increasing radiator sizes impractical, for example listed and older properties.
+Where there seems little prospect of your heating system ever running at 45-55degC, then a high temperature heat pump is a great option that can be fitted now and you can decarbonise your home immediately.
+As electricity prices come down, the cost of running a less efficient heat pump will still be low.

 How do I find an installer?